-Pubic lice, also known as crabs, are tiny insects (about 2mm long) that infest body hair.
-They're spread by close physical contact, including sexual contact.
+Pubic lice, also known as crabs, are tiny insects (about 2mm long) that live on coarse human body hair, such as pubic hair.

 Pubic lice are not linked to poor personal hygiene.